LibertyKapungu/Morabaraba-Spider-Insect-Algorithm/README.md

 # Morabaraba Algorithm

 This program simulates the traditional game of Morabaraba between two algorithms.
 The game involves two players, Player 1 and Player 2, who take turns placing and moving their cows on the board.
-The flying phase has not been implemented to reduce the occurrence of draws.

 ![Project Images](images/project.svg)